 Prime minister: Najib Abdul Razak

-Najib Razak assumed the post of prime minister following the resignation of his predecessor in 2009, and was sworn in for a second term after his coalition won elections in May 2013.
+Najib Razak assumed the post of prime minister following the resignation of his predecessor Abdullah Ahmad Badawi in 2009, and was sworn in for a second term after the long-governing National Front coalition won elections in 2013.